Sage-Bionetworks/annotationUI/README.md

 [Version format and use](https://github.com/Sage-Bionetworks/synapseAnnotations/blob/master/README.md)

 ### Use-case documentation
+#### simple steps
+1. Use the global search box to search the entire table for the desired keywords.
+This will find results in all columns.
+2. Select the modules that you need to subset data and get the desired final annotation table.
+3. Add your own projects' annotations, given the same schema or with the minimum columns `key` and `value`.
+See detailed instuctions in `vignettes`
+4. You may expand the table view by selecting higher number of rows to be shown.
+5. Select/highlight a row with the keys that you'd like.
+You don't have to select all the rows.
+Just one row with the desired key would do the trick.
+6. Finally, download the manifest or Json structure of the filtered annotations.

+#### detailed steps
 `vignettes` folder contains an R markdown with instructive tutorials demonstrating practical uses of the annotationUI shiny app.

 ### How to use on a different server